melisgl/journal/README.md

     argument of `JOURNALED`, whose default is `#'IDENTITY`.
 Also see [Working with unreadable values][b354]).

-<a id="x-28JOURNAL-3ACONDITION-OUTCOME-20MGL-PAX-3AGLOSSARY-TERM-29"></a>
+<a id="x-28JOURNAL-3A-40CONDITION-OUTCOME-20MGL-PAX-3AGLOSSARY-TERM-29"></a>
 - [glossary-term] **condition outcome**

-    If the [block][06a7] unwound due to a condition, and [`JOURNALED`][6267]'s `CONDITION` argument (a function whose default is `(CONSTANTLY NIL)`) returns non-NIL when invoked on it, then [`EVENT-EXIT`][812a] is `:CONDITION` and the outcome is this return value:
+    If the [block][06a7] unwound due to a condition, and [`JOURNALED`][6267]'s `CONDITION` argument (a function whose default is `(CONSTANTLY NIL)`) returns non-NIL when invoked on it, then [`EVENT-EXIT`][812a] is `:CONDITION`, and the outcome is this return value:

     ```
     (journaled (foo :condition (lambda (c) (prin1-to-string c)))